 Spear Phishing Protection

-Spear phishing is the number cause of malware infections, but Xcitium Advanced Endpoint Protection prevents spear phishing attacks on endpoint devices.
-It monitors data transmission on endpoint devices.
-So it detects malicious activities in no time including spear phishing.
+Spear phishing is the number cause of malware infections, but Xcitium Progressed Endpoint Protection anticipates stick phishing attacks on endpoint devices.
+It monitors information transmission on endpoint devices.
+So it detects pernicious activities in no time including spear phishing.